defjosiah/dowling-hart/README.md

 Content - Nathan Andrus and Claire Jensen
 Advisors - Dr. Elizabet Vann and Dr. Caleb McDaniel Partners - Rice University and Houston Metropolitan Research Center

+###To-Do
+Switch utility functions to a utility class, store lots of local variables, will also make it easier to efficiently reload